liujin19750606/CVPR2020/README.txt

-GitField-09 is the main code to call field detection field_maps is detection result demonstration, which contains objection overlap on original image, center field, binary field(or edge field), and direction field.
+GitField-09 is the main code to call our field detection field_maps is folder containing detection result demonstration, which overlap objects on original image, and other middle results, such as center field, binary field(or edge field), and direction field.
-224x224 is the model and part of test data set.
+224x224 is a folder contains the darknet model(.cfg&.weights) and part of test data set.